flexyzwork/turbo-ts-cli/README.md

-# create-nx-turbo
+# turbo-ts-cli

-`create-nx-turbo` is a CLI tool to bootstrap and manage pnpm/turborepo monorepos with a focus on Next.js and Node.js applications.
+`turbo-ts-cli` is a CLI tool to bootstrap and manage pnpm/turborepo monorepos with a focus on Next.js and Node.js applications.
 It provides a streamlined way to set up a modern, scalable monorepo structure with best practices baked in, while maintaining minimal configuration.
 Despite being batteries-included with features like ESLint, TypeScript, and build tools, the project emphasizes simplicity, keeping all configurations lean and easily customizable.

 ## Features